 Cost: You can ride an hour for around RP300 ($4.50).
 The fares are always charged per boat, rather than per person.
 Shikaras have four passenger seats.

 Expert Tip: The lengthy route (two hours) takes in Char Chinar, the floating gardens, the floating market, Nehru Park, and more.
 It costs RP600 and is well worth the extra money.

-Why Getting Around In India Is a Big Part of the Experience
+Getting Around In India Is A Big Part Of The Travel Experience

 India is a huge place, with plenty of noises, smells, and sights that just aren’t customary for western tourists.
 It’s accurate to call the country a ‘culture shock,’ but it doesn’t have to be a bad thing.
 Travel in India is a chance to step out of your comfort zone and find pleasure in simply being.